Popcorn-Limited/vaultcraft-sdk/docs/vaultController.md

 ### `unpauseVaults(vaults: Address[], options: WriteOptions): Promise<Hash>`

-Unpause deposits.
-Caller must be owner or creator of the Vault.
+Unpause the selected vaults to allow users to deposit again.<br/>
+The account calling this function must be the `creator` (owner) of all selected vaults.

 ```ts
 const txHash = vaultController.unpauseVaults(["0x5d344226578DC100b2001DA251A4b154df58194f", "0x3D04Aade5388962C9A4f83B636a3a8ED63ea5b4D"]);